poooi/plugin-navy-album/README.md

 Navy Album is a [poi](https://github.com/poooi/poi) plugin that shows illustrations, ship and equipment stats, and things beyond.

+## Changelog

+### 0.0.2 (pending)

+- Fix a problem that blueprints and catapults are not correctly displayed for ships that have cyclic remodel chains.

 ## Features

 ### Ship Viewer